-The attorneys at the law firm of Dougherty, Hanneman & Snedaker, LLC ("DHS") have produced successful outcomes for many family law clients.
+The attorneys at the law firm of Dougherty, Hanneman & Piccin, LLC ("DHP") have produced successful outcomes for many family law clients.
 Following are several examples of success stories that reflect various family law issues.

 The father and the mother had joint custody of their child.
 The father alleged that the mother had sexually abused the minor children.
 The county children services agency performed a cursory investigation of the allegations.
 The county prosecutor then filed an abuse case against the mother and temporarily suspended the mother's visitation rights with the minor children.

 The mother hired Attorney Hanneman who performed extensive background discovery on the father and the child abuse allegations.
 Attorney Hanneman was able to persuade the county prosecutor and the child's Guardian ad Litem that the sexual abuse allegations against the mother were false.
 The county prosecutor then dismissed the abuse case against the mother and the mother's custody and visitation rights were fully restored.

 The father then began withholding the children from visiting with the mother.
 Attorney Hanneman filed several motions in domestic court requesting that the court find the father in contempt of court and grant the mother custody of the minor children.
 Attorney Hanneman persuaded the court to find the father in contempt.
 Attorney Hanneman then negotiated a settlement with the father whereby the mother's custody rights were fully restored and the mother received additional parenting time with the minor children.